yojacni/restaurant_menu/README.md

 9. Separation of the logic from the UI

 ## Considerations
-I created a quick prototype of a simple app to show the menu of a restaurant to the client.
+- I created a quick prototype of a simple app to show the menu of a restaurant to the client.
 Is like a Virtual Menu where the user can know the choices of the day.
-The app was created following best practices to scale it with ease.
+- The app was created following best practices to scale it with ease.
-It can be improved through some iterations with the "business owner" and some designs/features can be added as a result.
+- It can be improved through some iterations with the "business owner" and some designs/features can be added as a result.
-The structure of the database can be improved with a relational database, and a WebAPI implemented with ASP.Net Core for example, but I choose Firebase for simplicity.
+- The structure of the database can be improved with a relational database, and a WebAPI implemented with ASP.Net Core for example, but I choose Firebase for simplicity.
-I included a .json file to show how I structured the data.
+- I included data_structure.json file in the root of the project, to show how I structured the data
-The info of the document was not the best, so I tried to do the best to structure it and make a funcional app.
+- I did my best to structure the requirements and make a funcional app.
+- Included some snapshots of the app running in both devices.

 ## Running Tests 🧪